Dog Soldiers (film): Plot

 Under interrogation, Ryan reveals that he was sent on a government mission to capture a live werewolf for study and exploitation as a weapon; Cooper's squad was bait and considered expendable.
 An enraged Wells and Cooper attempt to kill Ryan, but he transforms into a werewolf and escapes into the forest.
 It is revealed that the Uath family, the owners of the house, are werewolves.

 Using the Land Rover and petrol to create a bomb, the soldiers blow up the barn, where Megan told them the werewolves must be hiding.
 However, Megan then reveals that there were no werewolves in the barn, that she is a werewolf and a member of the Uath family, and that she unlocked the back door to the house to let the other werewolves in.
 Before she fully transforms, Wells shoots her in the head.
 He and Cooper run upstairs, while Spoon fights a werewolf in the kitchen.
 He gains the upper hand but is killed by a second werewolf.

 Wells and Cooper shoot through the floor upstairs to elude the werewolves and drop into the kitchen, where they find Spoon's remains.
 As he begins to transform into a werewolf, Wells orders Cooper to take shelter in the cellar, where the bodies of the werewolves' victims are stored.
 Wells gives Cooper a roll of film (from a flash camera used to stun the werewolves) to prove what happened.
-The werewolves break into the kitchen and confront Wells as he cuts a gas line and blows up the house, sacrificing himself but killing the werewolves.
+The werewolves break into the kitchen and confront Wells as he cuts a gas line and blows up the house, seemingly sacrificing himself but killing the werewolves.

 As the sun rises, Cooper attempts to leave, but the werewolf Ryan confronts him.
 After a brutal fight, Cooper stabs Ryan in the chest with the silver letter opener and shoots him in the head.
 Cooper, along with Megan's Border Collie Sam, emerges from the cellar.
 Cooper's story, titled "Werewolves ate my platoon!" and accompanied by photographs, appears in a sensationalist tabloid newspaper under the results of the England vs. Germany football match.